-The Discussion Document covers six key issue areas that we would like to hear your views on, including what is adoption and who is involved, cultural aspects of adoption (including whāngai), how the adoption process works in Aotearoa New Zealand, the impacts of adoption and the adoption process where a child is born by surrogacy.
+On 18 June 2021, the Government asked the public about their views on our adoption laws.
+A Discussion Document was released covering six key issue areas, including what adoption is and who is involved, cultural aspects of adoption (including whāngai), how the adoption process works in Aotearoa New Zealand, the impacts of adoption and the adoption process where a child is born by surrogacy.

 A second round of consultation will be undertaken in mid-2022 to report back on feedback and seek the public’s views on the Government’s proposals for reform.

-You can find out more about current adoption laws from our Discussion and Summary Documents.
-The Summary Document is translated into seven languages and accessible formats, including Easy Read (available soon).
+Even though public submissions on the law reform process and the online survey based on the Discussion Document have now closed, you can find out more about current adoption laws from our Discussion and Summary Documents.
+The Summary Document is translated into seven languages and accessible formats, including Easy Read.

 This information describes existing arrangements and views that have been expressed on the topic in the past.

 Easy Read information uses words and pictures to present information in a way that is easier to understand.

 Easy Read information has been developed to support people with learning disabilities better understand written information.

 People who find Easy Read information useful include some people who:

 This is an Easy Read translation of the summary document.
 It covers some of the main issues in the summary document, but not all of them.